rm1710/eBook_app/README.md

 # 📚 eBook Platform

 Welcome to the **eBook Platform** project!
-This web application offers users a seamless experience to explore, buy, and sell eBooks.
+This web application offers users a seamless experience to explore, buy and sell eBooks.
 It comes with user-friendly interfaces for both admins and users, along with key features such as login and registration, admin controls, and more.

 ## 🚀 Features